 Not everything in life goes the way we planned and when it doesn’t, it’s good to have close friends and family that you can talk to.
 Whether it’s about something serious or something not so serious, it’s just good to have those conversations.

-2020 has been a challenging year.
+2021 has again been a challenging year.
 Possibly the most challenging in our lifetime and it’s important that we support one another by reaching out and checking with our friends, family, colleagues and team mates ..
-Asking “R U OK?”
+Asking “R They Really Ok?”

 R U OK Day is held each year to inspire and empower everyone to meaningfully connect with the people around them and start a conversation with anyone who may be struggling with life.

 You don’t need to be an expert to reach out simply being a good friend and a great listener can change a life.